Make better use of data

 Archiving, deleting or renewing data

-- Is there a process in place that meets the GDPR requirement to delete an individual’s data on their request?
+- meet the GDPR requirement to delete an individual’s data on their request

-- Do you have a process for securely deleting data when it’s no longer needed?
+- securely delete data when it’s no longer needed

 Policies and guidance available includes: